 The East Bank District in Bossier City, across the river from Shreveport, is the area’s fun new entertainment district where you’ll find many food and drink options.

-Beaux Jax Crafthouse serves up hearty appetizers like nachos and Cajun deviled eggs plus a full menu of traditional Louisiana favorites like po’boy sandwiches, Jambalaya, blackened shrimp and grits plus and more.
+Beaux Jax Crafthouse serves up hearty appetizers like nachos and Cajun deviled eggs plus a full menu of traditional Louisiana favorites like po’boy sandwiches, shrimp and grits, and more.

-The Frozen Pirogue is a daquiri and oyster bar with a weekend brunch.
-Additionally, there’s a robust menu with a variety of burgers, sandwiches, and appetizers.
+The Frozen Pirogue is a daiquiri and oyster bar with a weekend brunch.
+Additionally, there’s a robust menu with a variety of sandwiches and appetizers.

-The East Bank district is one of Shreveport-Bossier’s most up and coming areas.
-More than just food, the district has fantastic outdoor space perfect for live music and game day celebrations, with the largest outdoor TV I’ve ever seen.
+The East Bank district is one of Shreveport-Bossier’s most up-and-coming areas.
+More than just food, the district has fantastic outdoor space perfect for live music and game day meetups with the largest outdoor TV I’ve ever seen.
 If you want to really shake things up, try your hand at axe throwing at Bayou Axe Throwing Co.